 Where Can California Police Execute an Arrest Warrant?

 The workplace and home are the two most common places where arrest warrants are carried out.
 If the police attempt to arrest you at your home, they must have probable cause to believe that you are home.
-If, however, they are attempting to arrest a guest in your home, they must have a search warrant to do so.

 When Can a California Arrest Warrant Be Executed?